Page Reviewed / Updated - February 07, 2020

 This program is a Medicaid managed long-term care program for residents of Delaware.
 In order to be eligible for this program, all applicants must first qualify for Medicaid.
 The major consideration factors for Delaware Medicaid for seniors are functional ability (nursing home level care is required) and monthly income and countable assets.

-As of 2019, single applicants may not have a monthly income greater than 250% of the current Social Security Income (SSI) standard.
-This means an individual cannot receive more than $1,927.50 a month in income.
-For married couples, in which only one spouse is applying for Medicaid, there are spousal protections to prevent the non-applicant spouse from becoming impoverished.
+As of 2020, single applicants may not have a monthly income greater than 250% of the current Social Security Income (SSI) standard.
+This means an individual cannot receive more than $1,957.50 a month in income.
+For married couples, in which only one spouse is applying for Medicaid, the income of the non-applicant spouse is not counted towards the eligibility of the applicant spouse.
+Furthermore, there are spousal protections to prevent the non-applicant spouse from becoming impoverished.
 If the non-applicant spouse has no income, or little income, the applicant spouse can supplement the income of his or her spouse.
-As of 2019, the non-applicant’s income can be supplemented up to $3,160.50 / month.
+As of 2020, the non-applicant’s income can be supplemented up to $3,216 / month.
 This is called the monthly maintenance needs allowance.
+Persons whose incomes exceed these limits may qualify by establishing a specific trust. called a Miller Trust.
+Speak to a Medicaid Planner to learn more.

 The Diamond State Health Plan Plus is intended to cover all of a beneficiary's needs including both medical and non-medical care.
 That said, not every program participant will be eligible for all services.
 The actual services received will be determined in the individual's Plan of Care that is created when they become a program member.
 Services can include, but are not limited to the following.